The Daring Gourmet

 A note about MEAT: If you’re put off at the thought of adding meat to mincemeat like our ancestors did for centuries, think of it this way: Imagine a Moroccan tagine – a dish of beef or lamb that is slow cooked with dried fruit, nuts and a myriad of aromatic spices.
 It’s downright amazing.
 Mincemeat, which not surprisingly originates from the Crusaders bringing the spices and method back with them from the Middle East, is a very similar concept: Beef that is simmered with dried fruits, nuts and a wonderful host of spices.
 That doesn’t sound so bad, does it?
 The mincemeat is stored for a while (under a layer of fat, a centuries-old method of preservation) so the flavors can deepen, and then it’s baked in a flaky pie.
 Heaven.

-Check out our post on How To Make Candied Citrus Peel.
+Check out our post on how to make Candied Orange Peel.

 I usually make my own suet when I have access to some kidney fat from locally-raised, grass-fed cows.
-But for a store-bought option I recommend Atora Shredded Beef Suet from England and a household name since 1893.
+Check out my tutorial on How to Make Beef Tallow.
+It’s super easy to make yourself.
+For a store-bought option I recommend Atora Shredded Beef Suet from England and a household name since 1893, but it’s usually extremely expensive to buy outside the UK.

 A note about PRESERVING: Traditionally mincemeat would be made the year before it’s eaten to give the flavors time do develop and deepen.
 While time does improve it, it is delicious eaten within just a few days.
 However, if you want to store it there are several options: